 They can also have a role in inspecting building and construction and need to be aware of the signs and symptoms of the bad products being used, or products and materials being used badly.
 Evidence of the suitability of a product or material should be sought where necessary.

-Developers, Builders and other specialist tradespersons do the work of installing and building with products and materials.
-They are not the only people responsible for ensuring that conforming and complying products and materials are used, but much of the risk and responsibility falls to them because they are the ones that ultimately do the building work.
+Developers, builders and other specialist tradespersons install and work with products and materials.
+They are not the only people responsible for making sure that conforming and complying products and materials are used, but much of the risk and responsibility falls to them because they are the ones that ultimately do the building work.

-They are also the ones most likely to have to do the work of rectifying or remedying problems that arise from using products badly, or using bad products.
-Therefore before a product or material is used, they should be satisfied as to that components suitability.
+They are also the ones most likely to rectify or remedy the problems.
+Therefore before a product or material is used, they should be satisfied with the materials.

-NOTE: If you are a tradesperson, talk to your supplier about the suitability of a product for the intended use.
+NOTE: If you are a tradesperson, talk to your supplier about the suitability of a product for your use.
 Your certifying authority may also be of some assistance in helping to determine the suitability of a product.

-Consumers and customers should ask questions of the builders and trades they engage about the suitability of the products and materials that have been used and seek evidence of the suitability of the products that have been used.
+Consumers and customers should ask questions of the builders and trades they engage about the suitability of the products and materials.

 NOTE: If you are unsure about a building product, talk to your builder or certifying authority.

-The National Construction Code (NCC) is a uniform set of technical provisions for the design, construction and performance of building including building products (excluding plumbing and electrical products) throughout Australia.
-It is comprised of:
+The National Construction Code (NCC) is a uniform set of technical provisions for the design, construction and performance of building including building products (excluding electrical products) throughout Australia.
+It includes: